eaegerber/Marathon_Predictor/README.md

-# Marathon_Predictor
+# Marathon Finish Time Predictor
 Bayesian model for in-race marathon finish time predictions.

-Code for the paper [Quantifying Uncertainty in Live Marathon Finish Time Predictions](https://github.com/bonyejekwe/Marathon_Predictor/blob/main/paper.pdf)
+Code for the paper [Quantifying Uncertainty in Live Marathon Finish Time Predictions](https://github.com/bonyejekwe/Marathon_Predictor/blob/main/writeup/paper.pdf).
+View the Shiny app [here](https://bonyejekwe.shinyapps.io/marathon_predictor) (code found in `app.py`).

-**Abstract:** In the middle of a marathon, a runner’s expected finish time is commonly estimated by extrapolating the average pace covered so far, assuming it to be constant for the rest of the race.
-These predictions have two key issues: the estimates do not consider the in-race context that can determine if a runner is likely to finish faster or slower than expected, and the prediction is a single point estimate with no information about uncertainty.
-We implement two approaches to address these issues: Bayesian linear regression and quantile regression.
-Both methods incorporate information from all splits in the race and allow us to quantify uncertainty around the predicted finish times.
-We utilized 15 years of Boston Marathon data (312,805 runners total) to evaluate and compare both approaches.
-Finally, we developed an app for runners to visualize their estimated finish distribution in real time.
+**Abstract:** During a marathon, a runner’s expected finish time is commonly estimated by extrapolating the average pace covered so far, assuming it is held constant for the rest of the race.
+Two problems arise when predicting finish times this way: the estimates do not consider in-race context that can determine if a runner is likely to finish faster or slower than expected, and the prediction is a single point estimate with no information about uncertainty.
+To address these issues, we implement a hierarchical Bayesian linear regression model that incorporates information from all splits in a race and allows quantification of uncertainty around the predicted finish times.
+Data from three marathons (Boston, New York, and Chicago) across 4 years (2021-2024) are utilized to establish the improved performance of this Bayesian approach over the traditional baseline method.
+Finally, we develop an app for runners to visualize their estimated finish distribution in real time.

-To set up and run project locally, follow the steps in `analysis.ipynb`.
+**Data:** Scraped from the websites of the [Boston](https://www.baa.org/races/boston-marathon/results), [New York](https://www.nyrr.org/tcsnycmarathon/results/race-results), and [Chicago](https://www.chicagomarathon.com/runners/race-results) Marathons, and stored in `\raw_data` (processed data found in `\processed_data`).